Amtrak Cascades: Rolling stock

 In early 2014, the Washington State Department of Transportation (WSDOT), awarded a contract to Siemens USA to manufacture 8 new Siemens Charger locomotives for the Cascades.
 The order was part of a larger joint purchase between Illinois, California, Michigan, and Missouri.
 These locomotives were delivered to WSDOT in Summer 2017 and went into service in late 2017.
 The additional locomotives were to have enabled two additional runs to be added as part of the Point Defiance Bypass project (the additional service was suspended and its recommencement has not been announced) and will replace the six EMD F59PHI locomotives leased from Amtrak; these were sold to Metra in early 2018.
 One SC-44 locomotive was destroyed in the December 18, 2017, derailment on the Point Defiance Cutoff, but was soon replaced by a newly built Charger by Siemens (1408) in August 2020.
 In the wake of the accident, Amtrak proposed to lease or buy two Talgo trainsets which were originally bought for use in Wisconsin but never operated.

 In August 2019, the Federal Railroad Administration awarded WSDOT up to $37.5 million to purchase three new trainsets for the route, allowing the replacement of the older Talgo VI trainsets.
 The Talgo VI trainsets were withdrawn in June 2020.
 As a temporary replacement, Horizon cars are being used alongside the existing Talgo Series 8 sets, until new cars are introduced.
 The last two remaining Talgo VI trainsets were hauled to a scrapper on February 28, 2021.
-One Series VI Bistro car was later acquired by Northwest Railway Museum in 2023.
+One Series VI Bistro car, No. 7304, was later acquired by the Northwest Railway Museum in 2023.

 Amtrak and Siemens Mobility announced a $7.3 billion national railcar order in July 2021, which includes funding for 48 new Siemens Venture coaches and 2 additional Charger locomotives for Cascades service.
-Deliveries are expected to begin in 2024, with service expected to begin in 2026 after funding is approved by Congress.
+Deliveries had been expected to begin in 2024, with the cars in service by 2026 after funding was approved by Congress.
 These trainsets will be used to replace the Talgo VI trainsets retired in 2020, as well as to expand service.
 The new coaches will be used in six-coach trainsets with a capacity of 300 passengers, far more than the capacity of the Talgo trainsets, and will be able to modify trainset lengths based on expected passenger demand.
 The new coaches are expected to cost WSDOT $150 million, of which $75 million has been secured as of July 2021.
 Additional funding is expected from the federal government, as well as potentially the governments of Oregon and British Columbia.
+The eight new trainsets will use a new livery that includes imagery of Mount Rainier and Mount Hood; it is primarily green with brown and white as accent colors.